 SAML.
 D. MARTIN.
-Col. Hampton, of Woodville, S. C., having purchased one of the best Shorthorn Cows ever brought to this country, requested his agent in Baltimore to secure him a bull calf of the same breed, and enjoined it upon him not to do it, until he could get him one which should be of a pure red colour-which, after some months he got from the fine herd of Mr. Beltzhoover near Baltimore.
-We most admire with red.
+Col. Hampton. of Woodville, S. C., having purchased one of the best Shorthorn Cows ever brought to this country, requested his agent in Baltimore to secure him a bull calf of the same breed, and enjoined it upon him not to do it, until he could get him one which should be of a pure red colour-which, after some months he got from the fine herd of Mr. Beltzhoover near Baltimore.
+We most admire the roan, or the white fleck'd (not spotted) with red.
 The deep, dark, and clear morello cherry red of the fine coated Devon is very beautiful.